Announcing deepset Cloud

 Once you and your team have found the best setup for your search and question answering pipelines, it’s time to move the system to production — that is, embed it in a frontend where your clients can benefit from it.
 Whether as a search bar on a website, within a mobile app or as an additional functionality for your chatbot — with deepset Cloud, it’s easier than ever to deploy your NLP-powered service.

 deepset Cloud exposes a powerful REST API that allows you to easily query and control your pipelines from any other application.
 In fact, anything that you can do in the UI, you can also do programmatically via the REST API.
-Just You can generate a new API key in deepset Cloud under “Connections” and start calling the API from your target application.
+Just generate a new API key in deepset Cloud under “Connections” and start calling the API from your target application.

 It’s common for an NLP application to experience different amounts of traffic.
 Whether you’re receiving hundreds or millions of requests — deepset Cloud’s big GPU cluster automatically scales to the amount of traffic that you receive.